fanqingsong/Dijistra_Javascript/README.md

 npm install
 npm run build

+// to build the distribution
+npm run build

-// see the effect
+// to see the usage
+cd example
+npm install
-npm run dev:example
+npm run dev
 ```

 # explain